vsoch/milestone-check/README.md

 against a Milestrone, the idea being to ensure that all pull requests (commits) from the milestone are included.

+**Important** The GitHub API can only return the original commits associated with a pull request, so _if you squash and merge into one commit, the new commit will not be found by the checker.** This shouldn't be an issue if you don't squash, and if you do infrequently, you can open the Pull Request URL to check against the original commits.

 ## Setup

 You'll need to generate a GitHub token for the tool.
 Go to Settings -> Developer Settings -> Personal Access Tokens